 www.studhlth.pitt.edu for additional information.

 If interest is expressed during one of the PittStart meetings, the student will be contacted by mail with instructions for registering for the program.
 If you've missed the initial information sessions during PittStart, you can contact the Pitt EXCEL Program at firstname.lastname@example.org.
-First year students interested in the program should fill out the Release Form For Financial Aid and fax them to 412-624-2827.
+First year students interested in the program should fill out the Release form and Commitment form and fax to 412-624-8869.

 Once the commitment and SEA Financial Release forms have been received, students will be reviewed and accepted students will receive email correspondence including the cost of the program and further instructions.
 All required forms are available on the